 Water canisters?
 I can’t say I’ve ever heard that phrase used in Japan.
 I’ll allow the use of ‘rice balls’ instead of onigiri since she’s allegedly telling a UK newspaper, but that’s a bit odd, especially for someone of ten years tenure.

-Then there’s her location, first she says she’s in central Tokyo, then more accurately says Nerima-ku is a suburb – it is not central Tokyo by any local definition.
+Then there’s her location, first she says she’s in central Tokyo, then more accurately says Nerima-ku which is a suburb – it is not central Tokyo by any local definition unless she simply means it’s one of the main 23 wards.

 “The TV news has told us to take a shower when we’ve been outside, because of radiation worries.”